neurobooth/neurobooth-os/docs/code_audit.md

 Since the initial audit, **all critical security vulnerabilities are resolved** (SQL injection, credentials in code, dynamic-import allowlist), the **device subsystem has been redesigned** to be pluggable (#696, #708 series, #721), **resource lifecycle issues are mostly closed** (SSH tunnel cleanup #663, socket/cursor leaks in usbmux/iPhone/metadator #663, log_sensor_file race fixes #659/#678, EyeLink shutdown crash #688, iPhone listener panic #687, mbient access violation #684), and **a comprehensive hardware-mock infrastructure has landed** (#737, #738) bringing test coverage from effectively zero to 160 unit tests.
 The XDF stop-recording work is off the GUI thread (#604), all XDF splits are postponed to end-of-day post-processing (#680), and the device-pluggable design lets new devices be added without editing `DeviceManager`/`lsl_streamer.py`/`metadator.py`.

-Remaining work focuses on `tox.ini` / CI / packaging hygiene (still no GitHub Actions workflow, `tox.ini` references nonexistent test paths, `setup.py` lists only pandas, no `requirements_dev.txt`), the `eval()` calls in `extras/`, two remaining bare `except:` clauses, scattered `BaseException` catches that may mask programmer errors, and the Python 3.8 EOL situation.
+Remaining work focuses on CI / packaging hygiene (still no GitHub Actions workflow, `setup.py` lists only pandas, no `requirements_dev.txt`), the `eval()` calls in `extras/`, two remaining bare `except:` clauses, scattered `BaseException` catches that may mask programmer errors, and the Python 3.8 EOL situation.

 ### Overall Scores by Area